Predicting the Emergence of Induction Heads in Language Model Pretraining: Relevant Work

-Factors that affect phase transition, particularly the formation of \glspl{ih}, which are characterized by their (often long-range) in-context copying behavior, are not fully understood. \citet{chan2022data} study the data properties that lead to different learning outcomes in a few-shot learning of image classification, where few-shot examples are image-label pairs.
+Factors that affect phase transition, particularly the formation of \glspl{ih}, are not fully understood. \glspl{ih} are often associated with \glspl{lm}' \gls{icl} capabilities.\footnote{\citet{olsson2022context} claim that \glspl{ih} are primarily responsible for \gls{icl}, whereas \citet{yin2025function} find that a different set of heads, dubbed \textit{function vector heads}, are performing few-shot-learning-style \gls{icl}.} \citet{chan2022data} study the data properties that lead to different learning outcomes in few-shot image classification, where few-shot examples are image-label pairs.
 They find that (1) burstiness (similar things appearing in clusters), (2) within-class variation, and (3) dynamic class membership all promote \gls{icl} and demote \gls{iwl}.
-Interestingly, matching the marginal distribution of the labels to a Zipfian distribution was the only variable that led to high \gls{icl} and \gls{iwl} simultaneously. \citet{edelman2024the} proposes a synthetic task dubbed \gls{icl} Markov Chain (\gls{icl}-MC) using a Markov Process involving 2--8 symbols.
+Interestingly, making the marginal distribution of the labels Zipfian was the only variable that led to high \gls{icl} and \gls{iwl} simultaneously.

+\citet{edelman2024the} propose a synthetic task dubbed \gls{icl} Markov Chain (\gls{icl}-MC) using a Markov Process involving 2-8 symbols.
 Taking a Bayesian approach to \gls{icl} \cite{xie2022an}, \citet{edelman2024the} randomly initialize the transition matrix at the beginning of each epoch, thereby making it impossible to learn the underlying distribution of the symbols.
-They find that the models go through phases where their predictions most closely match the uniform distribution, then in-context unigram counts, and lastly in-context bigram counts.
-They show that by forming \glspl{ih} that attend to all of the bigram continuations of the current token in the context, models achieve the Bayes-optimal bigram solution.
+They find that the models sequentially go through phases where their predictions most closely match the uniform distribution, then in-context unigram counts, and lastly in-context bigram counts.
+They show that by forming \glspl{ih} that attend to all of the bigram continuations of the current token in the preceding context, models achieve the Bayes-optimal bigram solution.